The Count to Shabuot ~ A Fresh Look

 Not the darkened conjunction, hidden from sight.
 But the full moon, radiant, complete, and visibly established in the heavens.

-Thus in this word study and so many others, the New Moon, as understood in the beginning, was not the absence of light, but the renewal of light in its fullness, a restored and reigning luminary marking the commencement of a new cycle.
+Thus, in this word study and so many others, the New Moon, as understood in the beginning, was not the absence of light, but the renewal of light in its fullness, a restored and reigning luminary marking the commencement of a renewed cycle of days.

-This understanding is further reinforced by the Hebrew term chodesh (חדש), commonly translated as “month,” yet more precisely referring to the renewed moon.
+This understanding is further reinforced by the Hebrew term chodesh (חדש), commonly translated as “month,” yet more precisely referring to the renewed moon, or first day of the new month.
 Renewal does not imply disappearance, but restoration.
 It is the returning of light, the re-establishing of order, the visible declaration that a new appointed time has begun.

 Yet, over time, this clear testimony appears to have been obscured.